Homotopy Covers of Graphs: Homotopy Covers of Graphs

-The universal homotopy cover constructed this way will have trivial fundamental groupoid, as shown by the following. \begin{lemma} For any vertex $u \in U$, there exists a unique arrow in $\Pi_{[v]} U $ from $[v]$ to $u$. \end{lemma}

-\begin{proof} Any vertex $u$ corresponds to $[\alpha] \in \Pi_vG$; choose a representative $\alpha = (vv_1v_2v_3 \dots v_m)$.
-Then the sequence of partial walks $(vv_1v_2 \dots v_j)$ provides a walk in $U$ from $[v]$ to $[\alpha]$, and existence is proved.
-This walk is unique in $\Pi_{[v]}U$, since if we have two walks from $[v]$ to $[\alpha]$ in $U$ then their last vertices define walks in $G$ which both represent $[\alpha]$ in $\Pi_vG$.
-Hence these are connected by a sequence of prunes and spider moves in $G$.
-Since edges in $U$ are defined by concatenation with edges in $G$, these correspond to spider moves and prunes in $U$.

-\end{proof} \begin{example} Consider the graph $G$ from Example \ref{Example:HCover}.
-Arrows in $\Pi _a G$ are equivalent if and only if they are connected by spider moves, which can only happen if the walks differ only in passing through $b$ versus $b'$.
+\begin{example} Consider the graph $G$ from Example \ref{Example:HCover}.
+Arrows in $\Pi _a G$ are equivalent if and only if they differ by spider moves.
+Here we use $\overline{b}$ to denote that the walk traverses through either $b$ or $b'$, as these are homotopic and hence identified in $\Pi _a G$.
 Thus $U_aG$ may be depicted as follows:

-Here we use $\overline{b}$ to denote that the walk traverses through either $b$ or $b'$ as these are identified as homotopic.

 \end{example}